Avocado0602/Food-Demand-Forecasting-challenge/README.md

-With this challenge, I obtain the ranking of 124 out of 7240 participants The link of the contest is here: https://datahack.analyticsvidhya.com/contest/genpact-machine-learning-hackathon-1/
+With this challenge, I obtain the ranking of 124 out of 7240 participants The link of the contest is here: https://datahack.analyticsvidhya.com/contest/genpact-machine-learning-hackathon-1/ The link for my visualization to understand more about the data is here: https://public.tableau.com/app/profile/tai.nguyen5781